lowlighter/metrics/source/plugins/languages/README.md

   - ensure these are within the range specified by `plugin_languages_indepth_custom` (if applicable)
 6. Process authored commits
   - early break if `plugin_languages_analysis_timeout_repositories` is reached
-  - using `git verify-commit` to check authenticity
+  - using `git verify-commit` to check authenticity against imported GPG keys
   - using `git log --patch` to extract added/deleted lines/bytes from each file
-  - using GitHub linguist (linguist-js) to detect language for a given file
+  - using [GitHub linguist](https://github.com/github/linguist) ([linguist-js](https://github.com/Nixinova/LinguistJS)) to detect language for each file
     - respect `plugin_languages_categories` option
     - if a file has since been deleted or moved, checkout on the last commit file was present and run linguist again
 7. Aggregate results

-### Recently used mode
+## Recently used mode

-1. Fetch push events linked to your account
+1. Fetch push events linked to your account (or target repository)
   - matching `plugin_languages_recent_load` and `plugin_languages_recent_days` options
   - matching committer emails from `commits_authoring`
 2. Process authored commits
-  - using GitHub linguist (linguist-js) to detect language for a given file
+  - using [GitHub linguist](https://github.com/github/linguist) ([linguist-js](https://github.com/Nixinova/LinguistJS)) to detect language for each file
     - respect `plugin_languages_recent_categories` option
+    - directly pass file content rather than performing I/O and simulating a git repository
 3. Aggregate results

 ## 📅 Recently used languages